 update: Hearings scheduled

-Per a mailed notice received March 26 (hearing notice), the Zoning and Platting meeting is scheduled for
+Per a mailed notice received March 26 (hearing notice), the Zoning and Platting meeting has been rescheduled for

 ZAP meetings begin at 6 PM, there is no way to know when this case will be heard.
 ZAP meetings are at City Hall, Council Chamber unless otherwise listed.
 2019 meeting schedule with agendas.
 If you wish to share your opinion with the ZAP Commission, print and fill out the comment page and mail it ASAP as indicated on that form.

-The City Council’s first reading – the only reading where the public can speak – is scheduled for April 25.
-Per the zoning notice, the Council will meet at City Hall Council Chambers, the reading will be at or after 2 PM.
+We will update this post once we learn the date of the City Council’s first reading – the only reading where the public can speak.
+The Council will meet at City Hall Council Chambers, the reading will be at or after 2 PM.
 If you wish to speak on this (or any other) topic, you must register ahead of time.

 Our Neighborhood Association President received a certified letter from Austin Energy dated April 25, 2 018 (read the letter, PDF) advising us that contractors will soon be pruning and removing trees from near the electric lines.
 They will try to notify property owners ahead of time.